anuyorker/anuyorker/README.md

 ### Hi there 🫡

 ### A bit about me
-My name is Anu (he/him).
+My name is Anu.
 I am a software engineer based in New York City.

 I love coffee, anime/manga, fitness, and building useful things.